lssfau/walberla/doc/setup.md

 When this is the case, you may activate the Python coupling by setting the `WALBERLA_BUILD_WITH_PYTHON` build option to `true`.

+To use the embedded Python interpreter, waLBerla needs the Python package pybind11, which is usually fetched automatically.

+But there are systems, on which pybind11 can not be fetched automatically, because no network connection is possible.
+In this case, download the version 2.13.6 of the pybind11 source from https://github.com/pybind/pybind11/tree/v2.13, copy it to the system without internet connection and set the CMake option ’CMAKE_PYBIND11_SOURCE_DIR’ to your local pybind11 source directory.

 ## CUDA Support {#cuda-support}

 ### Prerequisites